RarelyCharlie/rarelycharlie.github.io/_chat/chat00.md

 - 2I To get started, greet the member on behalf of 7 Cups.
 - 1L Hi!
 Welcome to 7 Cups!
 I'm Morinda.
+- 1I And wait to see if there's any response.
 - 6M Hello
 - 0I Reflect the member's greeting.
 - 1L Hello!